EEG pattern of encephalopathy

 Posterior Reversible Encephalopathy Syndrome (PRES); Occipital Lobe Seizure.
 (Same patient as in Figure 6-1) The patient developed a new-onset seizure described as head and eyes deviating to the right side, associated with unconsciousness lasting for approximately 3 minutes.
 EEG shows ictal activity arising from the left occipital lobe during the seizure.

 Occipital lobe seizures have been described as a major clinical manifestation of PRES.
-This suggests that occipital lobe seizures may play a significant role in the anatomical location of the signal changes, offering an alternative explanation for the posterior location of the lesions, instead of the hypothesis that a paucity of sympathetic innervation in ...
+This suggests that occipital lobe seizures may play a significant role in the anatomical location of the signal changes, offering an alternative explanation for the posterior location of the lesions, instead of the hypothesis that a paucity of sympathetic innervation in that ...